smartcontractkit/chainlink-evm/contracts/README.md

 $ npm install @chainlink/contracts --save
 ```

-Hardhat 3 supports `remappings.txt` files in your project, as well as in git submodules and npm dependencies.
+Hardhat 3 supports `remappings.txt` files in your project, as well as in Git submodules and npm dependencies.
 Each `remappings.txt` file applies to the directory where it's located and all its subdirectories, similar to how `.gitignore` works.

 Similar to Foundry, Hardhat 3 will utilize the `remappings.txt` file located within the root directory of this Chainlink contracts package.